cinnamon-bun/thumble/README.md

 The diagonal keys are notes; the 3 keys in the middle are extra function keys.
 The joystick is for pitch bends, etc.

 Unlike a kalimba, the notes are arranged piano style.
 There's one octave starting at B on the left and ascending to Bb on the right.
-Generally, white keys are on the bottom row and black keys are on the top row.
+Like a piano, white keys are on the bottom row and black keys are on the top row (except for B).

 The special middle keys P, Q, and R have not been assigned to functions yet.
-One will be a Shift key which accesses hidden features in the other keys such as transposing, changing MIDI channels, changing system volume, etc.
+One will be a Shift key which accesses hidden features in the other keys such as transposing, changing MIDI channels, changing system volume, etc.  TODO.

 ## Shepard Tones